 - You will need to fill out Form MV-1, the Motor Vehicle Title/Tag Application.

 - Bring Form MV-1, the title (if applicable), registration, bill of sale, proof of insurance, proof of Georgia residency, and the emission test results (if applicable) to the local Tax Commissioner’s office.
-You will have to pay the title fee of $18, registration fee of $20, and the license plate transfer fee of $20, along with applicable sales tax based upon the purchase price stated on the bill of sale.
+You will have to pay the title fee of $18, the registration fee of $20, and the license plate transfer fee of $20, along with applicable sales tax based upon the purchase price stated on the bill of sale.

 - If you fail to register your vehicle within 7 days of purchasing it, the state will assess penalty fees which must be paid before you can legally transfer the title to your name.

 Georgia Boat Bill of Sale Requirements

 A boat bill of sale is required in Georgia, but it does not have to be notarized or witnessed.
 Each vessel bill of sale must contain:

 - The sellers’ and buyers’ names, contact information, and signatures